andresdelcampo/GameList_Editor/README.md

 # New in this fork
 This repository intends to contribute to GameList Editor development and bring it back to life as NeeeeB is not planning to build it anymore.
 This fork:
+- Adds **video support** with playback! -also buttons for changing and deleting the video.
+- It will now **recognize ANY system** beyond the preconfigured ones, which will be named after its folder.
-- Adds 20 systems (with logos) previously not recognized by GameList Editor: '3do', 'amiga' (generic), 'amigacd32', 'arcade', 'atari5200', 'atarilynx', 'cdtv', 'coleco', 'daphne', 'gx4000', 'intellivision', 'naomi', 'neogeocd', 'openbor', 'ports', 'saturn', 'snescd', 'x68000', 'atomiswave', 'ti99', 'snesmsu1', 'gameandwatch', 'nds', 'odyssey2', 'tg16', 'tg16cd', 'pspminis'.
+- Adds **logos and scraping** info for **20 more systems**: '3do', 'amiga' (generic), 'amigacd32', 'arcade', 'atari5200', 'atarilynx', 'cdtv', 'coleco', 'daphne', 'gx4000', 'intellivision', 'naomi', 'neogeocd', 'openbor', 'ports', 'saturn', 'snescd', 'x68000', 'atomiswave', 'ti99', 'snesmsu1', 'gameandwatch', 'nds', 'odyssey2', 'tg16', 'tg16cd', 'pspminis'.
-- An option to delete game videos while in God Mode.
-- LATEST UPDATE: It will now recognize ANY system beyond the preconfigured ones, which will be named after its folder.
+- Open to feedback and feature requests

 # Original readme
 ![alt text](https://github.com/NeeeeB/GameList_Editor/blob/master/Images/logo.png)